 NEET Problem-Solving Strategy:

-When solving NEET questions that involve altitude changes, use the approximation that for small heights, decreases almost linearly.
+When solving NEET questions that involve altitude changes, use the approximation that for small heights, g decreases almost linearly.

 Common Misconception:

-Students often mistakenly assume that remains constant irrespective of height.
+Students often mistakenly assume that g remains constant irrespective of height.
 Always apply the altitude variation formula to ensure accuracy.

 Visual Aid Recommendation: